 Body lice can be transmitted in clothing or bedding as well as by close physical contact.
 Direct contact with an affected person or their personal belongings can spread the lice from person to person.
 For example, homeless people or people in areas of natural disaster are prone to body lice infestations – their clothes are not washed often and people may come into contact with each other when seeking warmth at night.
-In close quarters, some of the body lice from one person crawls across to the next person.
+In close quarters, some of the body lice from one person can crawl across to the next person.

 Treatment and control of body lice

-- Thoroughly vacuum mattresses paying attention to seams and creases, and under buttons.
+- thoroughly vacuum mattresses, paying attention to seams and creases, and under buttons

-To avoid bringing body lice into your home check the seams of any second-hand clothing or bedding for the presence of body lice.
+To avoid bringing body lice into your home, check the seams of any second-hand clothing or bedding for the presence of body lice.

 Where to get help

 This page has been produced in consultation with and approved by: